microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 What we do here is exactly the 3 steps described above.
 We instantiate the template with the id `templateId`, and put its cloned content within our app placeholder.
 Note that we need to use `cloneNode(true)` to copy the entire subtree of the template.

-Now call this function with one of the template and look at the result.
+Now call this function with one of the templates and look at the result.

 ```js
 updateRoute('login');